The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol’s Double Mickey Mouse (signed) is estimated to be worth between £390,000 and £590,000.
-This screenprint, created in 1981, has shown consistent value growth, with an average annual growth rate of 4%.
-This is a rare artwork with an auction history of 5 total sales since its entry to the market on 3rd November 2004.
-The hammer price in the last 12 months ranges from £377,198 in April 2025 to £589,758 in October 2022, with an average return to the seller of £383,130.
-The edition size of this piece is limited to 25.
+The value of Andy Warhol’s Double Mickey Mouse (signed) is estimated to be worth between £400,000 and £590,000.
+This screenprint has shown consistent value growth, with an average annual growth rate of 2%.
+This work has an auction history of five total sales since its entry to the market in November 2004.
+In the last 12 months, the average selling price was £381,233, across two sales.
+The hammer price over the past five years has ranged from £377,198 in April 2025 to £589,758 in October 2022.
+The edition size of this artwork is limited to 25.

 Unlock up-to-the-minute market data on Andy Warhol's Double Mickey Mouse, login or create a free account today